 “CARI Phase II will be executed, in partnership with the Alliance of Green Revolution in Africa (AGRA), in the four countries, with a focus on how to involve and help more farmers in Africa.

 “We will try and look into some of the challenges which the first phase of CARI is facing in Africa in terms of increasing population and demand for rice,” he said.

-Kachelriess-Matthess said: “We need to meet the demand of rice consumers so that they can have enough food.
+Kachelriess-Matthess said: “We need to meet with the demand of rice consumers so that they can have enough food.

-“We need to organize the value chain in such a way that it can receive additional support through the actors already available in those countries and financial institutes because agriculture production in the field requires a lot of resources.
+“We need to organise the value chain in such a way that it can receive additional support through the actors already available in those countries and financial institutes because agriculture production in the field requires a lot of resources.